-- 8.1.
+- 6.1.
 Achieve at least ten (10) CPD points annually as a member of a related body through relevant activities as stipulated in the SACDA CPD policy for members.
 This equates to ten (10) hours of professional development in the field of career development; Achieve at least fifteen (15) CPD points annually if not a member of a related body through relevant activities as stipulated in the SACDA CPD policy for members.
-This equates to fifteen (15) hours of professional development in the field of career development; and Adherence to the SACDA Code of Ethics and Competency Framework. - 8.2.
+This equates to fifteen (15) hours of professional development in the field of career development activities as stipulated in the SACDA CPD policy for members.
+This equates to fifteen (15) hours of professional development in the field of career development.
+CPD responsibilities for adanced and specialist categories will be included into this Code of Ethics once the Professional Designation have been finalised. - 6.2.
 Career development practitioners function within the boundaries of their training and experience and refer clients whom the practitioner is not able to assist to other professionals.
 Each practitioner accepts the consequences of her/his professional actions and does so within the conscious and deliberate application of ethical guidelines.
 Career development practitioners abide by the Competency Framework for Career Development Practitioners in South Africa and the specific Scope of Practice policies which are to follow.
-Career development practitioners continue to reflect on how different forms of intervention (individual, group, computer-assisted programmes, consultation with management on behalf of workers) differ in ethical concerns. - 8.3.
+Career development practitioners continue to reflect on how different forms of intervention (individual, group, computer-assisted programmes, consultation with management on behalf of workers) differ in ethical concerns. - 6.3.
 Career development practitioners are responsible for monitoring and maintaining their professional competencies and obtaining training on a periodic basis to ensure that they are able to provide competent services to culturally diverse clients and to effectively use new theories and interventional techniques, computer applications and assessment processes.
-Practitioners strive to be current, innovative and follow trends in the contexts and content of career development services, and do so with an acknowledgement that professional, personal experience and growth continue throughout and in each phase of a person's life. - 8.4.
+Practitioners strive to be current, innovative and follow trends in the contexts and content of career development services, and do so with an acknowledgement that professional, personal experience and growth continue throughout and in each phase of a person's life. - 6.4.
 When career development practitioners are developing competencies new to themselves, they must engage in consultation and supervision from a qualified person and also inform clients of the innovative nature and risks involved with the new method.
-Through transparent disclosure, clients have a choice to participate or not.
+Through transparent disclosure, clients have a choice to participate or not. - 6.5.

-- 8.5.
 Career development practitioners seek to participate in regular supervision to increase the knowledge and skills required to effectively discharge their professional responsibilities and to develop goals for continued learning.
-These activities are eligible for continuous professional development points. - 8.6.
+These activities are eligible for continuous professional development points.

+- 6.6.
 Career development practitioners are aware of their values and attitudes and remain discreet and objective in the assistance they provide to clients.
-In particular, they must avoid all forms of racial, sexual, and age stereotyping and discrimination. - 8.7.
+In particular, they must avoid all forms of racial, sexual, and age stereotyping and discrimination. - 6.7.
 Career development practitioners, in cases where ethical issues are unclear or ambiguous, must consult in a confidential manner with professional colleagues in an attempt to clarify the issue or develop strategies to rectify the conditions that caused the problem.
-Failing that possibility, practitioners should contact the SACDA ethics committee to seek clarification, advice or to lodge a complaint. - 8.8.
+Failing that possibility, practitioners should contact the SACDA ethics committee to seek clarification, advice or to lodge a complaint. - 6.8.
 Career development practitioners uphold best practice and professional behaviour in terms of their day-to-day practice, where records of services rendered to clients are held confidentially.